quodlibet/senf/docs/tutorial.rst

     b'/foo'

 The functions in the stdlib usually return the same type which was passed in.
-If we pass in a `fsnative`, we get one back as well.
+If we pass in a `fsnative` to `os.listdir`, we get one back as well.

 ::